Time: 14:45 - 16:45

 When I've finished, what course can I do next?

-You may wish to consider another intermediate creative writing course such as Novel writing or Short story writing at City Lit.
-Alternatively, you may feel ready to progress to one of our advanced critical workshops.
+You may wish to consider another intermediate creative writing course at City Lit such as Starting your novel or Short story writing.
+Alternatively, if you feel ready to submit your work for rigorous constructive feedback you are welcome to enrol in one of our Advanced fiction writing workshops.

 All students are invited to join us at Late Lines, our regular performance night for City Lit writers.
 Students are also encouraged to submit their work to Between the Lines, our annual anthology of creative writing.
 For the latest news, courses and events, stay in touch with the Department on Facebook and Twitter.